AphelionWasTaken/LeafLog/README.md

 # How to run it
 Android - just download the APK from [Releases](https://github.com/AphelionWasTaken/LeafLog/releases/latest).
 Since this is an unsigned debug APK, you will need to enable sideloading apps on your device.

 Desktop - Run main.py with python.
-You'll need the following modules: kivy, flask, and waitress.
+You'll need the following modules: kivy, Flask, Flask-SQLAlchemy, and waitress.

 # How to build it
 I hope I haven't forgotten anything...